-But if the application is due tomorrow and you’re wondering whether it’s worth even applying to Virginia Tech with a score below 1100, take heart.
-The numbers above are the middle 50% range for Virginia Tech admitted students.
-What this means is that 25% of admitted students scored below 1100 on the SAT.
+But if the application is due tomorrow and you’re wondering whether it’s worth even applying to Virginia Tech with a score below 1283, take heart.
+The numbers above are the average for Virginia Tech admitted students.
+What this means is that 50% of admitted students scored below 1283 on the SAT.

 Virginia Tech ACT Scores

 One big question a lot of students have about Virginia Tech admissions is whether or not the school accepts the ACT.
 It does!
-In fact, the Virginia Tech admissions office noted that accepted students had a range of ACT composite scores, from 17 to 36.
-On the other hand, the middle 50% Virginia Tech ACT scores ranged from 24-29.
+Ihe middle 50% Virginia Tech ACT scores ranged from 25-30, with an average of 27.
 To put this in context, the average ACT score is 20.8.